Thesola10/tobecont/README.md

 The `x11` backend can be made to work, but `libX11` is not available on the MSys2 repositories, and an X server like `vcXsrv` is required on the target machine.

-If you have `nix` installed (or use [`nix-portable`](https://github.com/DavHau/nix-portable)), you can use the provided `win.nix` file to cross-compile to Windows.
+If you are running on macOS or Linux, you can run `./nix build .#forWindows` to cross-compile the Windows executable.
 The generated `SDL2.dll` file will need to be provided alongside the executable in order for it to work.

 </details>